hyperledger/identus-cloud-agent/README.md

 Instructions for running multiple instances of the `building-block` stack locally can be found here: [Running multiple locally](infrastructure/multi/README.md)

+## Running a instanve locally from sbt (single project)

+Run sbt from the root of the repository
+- if you want to run the `prism-agent` call the comment `sbt> prismAgentServer/runMain io.iohk.atala.agent.server.AgentApp`

 ## Developing

 Instructions for running the `building-block` stack for development purposes can be found here: [Developing locally](infrastructure/local/README.md)